isralennon/MSAAI521/deliverables/Paper.md

 Increasing resolution from 1024 to 1280 improved mAP@0.5 for all classes, indicating that the model was able to make more predictions overlapping at least 50% with ground truth.
 Cyclist recall further improved from 0.10 to 0.12 (Figure 10).

 **Figure 10**
-*Performance Comparison across Training Configurations*
+*Performance Comparison Across Training Configurations*
 ![](Resources/Graphs/results_comparison.png)